lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 Download a Linux virtual machine based on Windows using **VirtualBox** (Make sure to enable CPU virtualization mode).

-Download the official image via Vagrant, create a Linux virtual machine, and modify the Vagrantfile network settings (change the private network to your computer's IP address for domain name mapping; you can find your IP address using the '`ipconfig`' command).
+Download the official image via Vagrant, create a Linux virtual machine by `vagrant init centos/7`, and modify the Vagrantfile network settings (change the private network to your computer's IP address for domain name mapping; you can find your IP address using the '`ipconfig`' command).